Road Trip Checklist for Traveling During COVID19

 1. Test Your Battery.
-The AAA survey found that two-thirds of American drivers have never had their car battery tested.
-There's no better time to do so than just before a long drive, especially during the summer months, when your battery can drain faster than other times of the year!
-Your mechanic should be able to test your battery, but many other places test them for free, including AutoZone and O’Reilly Auto Parts.
+An AAA survey found that two-thirds of American drivers have never had their car battery tested.
+There's no better time to do so than just before a long road trip.
+Your mechanic should be able to test your battery, but many other places test them for free.

 2. Schedule a Checkup.
 A few weeks before you leave, take your car to your mechanic for a quick checkup.
 If you’re not keeping up with regular oil changes and tire rotations, now is the perfect time to do it.
 You’ll also want to ask the mechanic to check for other issues that may cause trouble, including worn-out brake pads.
 Make sure to complete your check up at least a few weeks before leaving so you have time to address any further repairs needed.

-3. Check (or Create) Roadside Emergency Kit.
+3. Pack the essentials.
 Every car should have an emergency kit, but if you don’t already have one, now is the perfect chance to create one.
+Pack essentials for emergencies and to sanitize after stops.
 Some items you should include are:

 4. Charge it.
 No, we don’t mean your credit card!
 Make sure all your electronics are charged before you leave the driveway – your cell phone, GPS, your children’s tablet, etc. If you can, make sure to bring a car charger for any electronics you worry may die during the trip.